POLICIES + PRACTICES

 security at the jcc

-Onsite security is 24/7 at JCC Manhattan.
+Onsite security is 24/7 at the Marlene Meyerson JCC Manhattan.
 Please be advised that everyone entering the JCC building must enter through the Amsterdam Avenue entrance.
 JCC members (24 months and older) and JCC staff must present a valid JCC ID badge.
 Nonmember program participants and visitors will be asked to provide a registration confirmation letter and photo ID.
 Every person entering the JCC building must submit to a search of all packages and bags.
 Those unable or unwilling to conform will not be permitted to enter the building.
 In order to provide a secure environment, no exceptions can or will be made.

 There is a $15 fee to process a replacement JCC photo ID badge; this fee is also charged for caregiver photo ID badges.